Explorer Of The Seas

-The 137,308-ton, 3,114-passenger cruise ship Explorer of the Seas has been bypassed in size and conveniences by the Freedom-class trio and the massive Oasis-class twins.
-However, it's still between the largest ships in the world, with a range of the most uncruise-like places at sea.
+The 3300-passenger ship Explorer OTS has been bypassed in size by the Freedom-class and the world's largest Oasis-class liners.
+However, it's still between the largest ships in the world, with a range of the most un-cruise-like places at sea.
 The revolutionary Voyager-class vessels follow the floating resort concept and boast a wealth of amenities, activities and amusement.
-Among the special facilities are a sixty-foot-by-forty foot ice skating rink, a shopping and dining boulevard, rock-climbing wall, wedding chapel, complete-court basketball and spa complex.
+Among the special facilities is a sixty-foot-by-forty foot ice skating rink, a shopping and dining boulevard, rock-climbing wall, wedding chapel, complete-court basketball and spa complex.
 There is a lot to appeal to each age group, making Explorer an amazing cruise vessel for multi-generational reunions.
 Explorer of the Seas is also one of Royal Caribbean's most reasonably priced ships.

 Follows the complete list of Explorer of the Seas restaurants and food bars.

 - Sapphire Restaurant (540-seat aft Dining Room with fixed seating for Dinner)